gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classSplineInterpolator.md

 * `BSplines` The BSplines along the dimension of interest.
 * `BcMin` The boundary condition at the lower boundary.
 * `BcMax` The boundary condition at the upper boundary.
+* `LeftExtrapolationRule` The extrapolation rule if evaluated out of bounds on the left side of the domain.
+* `RightExtrapolationRule` The extrapolation rule if evaluated out of bounds on the left side of the domain.
+* `Solver` The kind of solver used to solve the spline matrix equation.
 * `Grid1D...` All the dimensions of the interpolation problem (batched + interpolated).